 The University of Iowa joined the Center for the Integration of Research, Teaching and Learning (CIRTL) - established in 2003 with support from the National Science Foundation - to improve teaching skills and increase the diversity of future university faculty in science, technology, engineering, and mathematics (STEM) fields.
 The UI is among 43 members.
-All of CIRTL’s members commit to developing local learning communities that promote proven teaching and mentoring techniques for STEM graduate students.
+All of CIRTL’s members commit to developing local learning communities that promote proven teaching and mentoring techniques for graduate students.
 As a new CIRTL member, the UI has developed its own programs built on the CIRTL core ideas: Teaching-as-research, learning communities, and learning-through-diversity.
-CIRTL stresses the use of successful, evidence-based strategies proven to promote active learning and to help STEM students from all backgrounds succeed and complete their degrees.
+CIRTL at UI is open to all graduate students in any academic discipline, not just STEM disciplines.
+CIRTL stresses the use of successful, evidence-based strategies proven to promote active learning and to help students from all backgrounds succeed and complete their degrees.
 Teaching strategies include: connecting classroom topics to real-world situations, promoting inclusive learning, encouraging teamwork through shared projects and study groups, continually assessing student progress, and using research skills to advance effective teaching practices.

 Become a CIRTL Member